-The places to see in Oxford, England, are almost endless, especially considering the relatively small area of the city.
+The places to see in Oxford, England, are almost endless, especially considering the relatively small area of the city – the good thing is that most free things to do in Oxford are pretty cool.
 Strolling through Oxford will give you the feeling you’re into a walk-in museum – everywhere you look, at every turn, there is a gorgeous university that is over 8 centuries old!

 Table of Contents

 1. Bodleian Library